morrownr/88x2bu/Bridged Wireless Access Point.md

 -----

-8. Determine the names of the network interfaces:
+8. Determine the names of the network interfaces.

 $ ip link show